-1. Log in to the TKE console.
+- 1. Log in to the TKE console. - 2.
+Select Log Management > Audit Logs in the left sidebar to go to the Audit log search page. - 3.
+Select the Node Operation Overview tab and specify the name of the cordoned node in Filters as shown below:

-- 2. On the left sidebar, select Cluster Ops > Auditing Search. - 3.
-Select the Node Operation Overview tab and specify the name of the cordoned node in Filters. - 4.
-Click Filter to start the query.
+4. Click Filter to start the query.
 The result is as shown below: